ido-tzhori/word_embeddings/README.md

 2. Use Integrated Gradients to interpret the model's predictions and identify influential words.
 3. Achieve predictive ability and balanced accuracy in sentiment classification.

+## Instructions

+1. Download a dataset from the link below
+2. Pip install the necessary libraries
+3. Have the data be in the same directory as the notebook
+4. Run the code

 ## Dataset

 The dataset used in this project is the Amazon Reviews Dataset, which can be found at: